Thiem 1st since 1949 to win US Open after ceding 1st 2 sets

 But the louder crowd noise heard by TV viewers was fake, added by the broadcaster.

-Unable to draw from support in what’s always been an electric environment, on an evening that felt more like a glorified practice session than a match with so much at stake, both men were sluggish at times, listeless, even.
+Unable to draw from support in what’s always been an electric environment, on an evening that felt more like a glorified practice session than a match with so much at stake, both men were sluggish at times, listless, even.
+The play was hardly perfect: They combined for 120 unforced errors to only 95 winners.
+In a curious parallel, Zverev balanced his 15 aces with 15 double-faults, and Thiem had eight in each category.

 Normally, the U.S. Open closes each Grand Slam season, but what about 2020 has been normal?